Many people who consider adoption worry about the cost of the adoption process as well as the services children with special needs may need.

 Adoption Support

-Families adopting special needs children through the public child welfare system may qualify for adoption support (adoption subsidy), a negotiated monthly cash payment provided to adoptive families to help pay for some of the expense involved in raising a child with special needs.
+Families adopting special needs children through the public child welfare system may qualify for the adoption support program.
+This program consists of ongoing Medicaid coverage, non-recurring costs, counseling resources, and some families qualify for a negotiated monthly cash payment to help pay for some of the expenses involved in raising a child with special needs.

 Non-Recurring Adoption Expense Reimbursement

-In Washington State, before finalizing the adoption of a child with special needs from the public child welfare system, families may apply for reimbursement of adoption costs.
-Maximum reimbursable costs are $1500.00 per child.
-See Adoption Support Program.
+In Washington state, before finalizing the adoption of a child with special needs from the child welfare system, families may apply for reimbursement of adoption costs.
+Maximum reimbursable costs are $1,500 per child.
+Learn more by visiting Adoption Support Program webpage.

 Medicaid